Terran-One/.CWScript-old/README.md

 ### Bundled tooling

 CWScript ships with a set of standard tools to aid in the development of contracts.
 They are accessible through `cwsc tool <TOOL-NAME>`.

-## Features

-- familiar syntax: can be learned and used easily without prior knowledge of Rust
-- built-in language constructs for contract semantics
-- compiles into conventional CosmWasm Rust following best practices
-- provides a common framework for communicating contracts with non-developers
-- bundled with helpful tooling & generators, and easily extensible
-- provides a better framework for composability and code-reusability

 ## Contents